peacechen/famous-carousel/README.md

 Type: `String` or `Object`<BR>
 Default: `body`<BR>
 As a string, _selector_ is a CSS selector of the element to render into.<BR>
 As an object, _selector_ is assumed to be a Famous node.
+The node's container should have overflow set to hidden.

 * #### carouselData (required)
 Type: `Array`<BR>